Davidg8011/cse15l-lab-reports/Lab_5.md

 * Hello,
 *
 * I am having trouble debugging my code.
-The code can run from the terminal when I type "Javac Main.java" followed by java Main 15.
-However, I am not able to get the code to run from a bash script file
+The code can run from the terminal when I type "Javac Main.java"
+* followed by java Main 15.
+However, I cannot get the code to run from a bash script file.
+* This makes me think the issue must be with the bash file.